EdinburghNLP/EncDecDRSparsing/README.md

 Note that D-match is implemented in https://github.com/RikVN

 ## Demo
-The trained model can be got in https://drive.google.com/open?id=1vkhkYt3_Hmtz0x2GuynPT3PZLLu68day, and then put it into the folder data.
+The trained model can be got in https://drive.google.com/open?id=1vkhkYt3_Hmtz0x2GuynPT3PZLLu68day (GPU), https://drive.google.com/open?id=1gSkq2KDEtD5dMDYpRtA-B0Iatbc2gPrv (CPU), and then put it into the folder data.

-    python easy-use.py
+    python sent2drs.py